 In the past, people often believed that boys and girls had to act in certain ways.
 Society told them what they could do based on their gender.
 For example, boys were told to play with cars while girls played with dolls.
 This is called gender stereotyping.
 These ideas shaped how people lived and worked.
-But today, more and more people are breaking these rules.
+But today, more and more people are breaking gender stereotypes.
 They are rethinking what it means to be a boy or a girl.

 What Are Gender Stereotypes?